MichaelCurrin/mdbook-quickstart/docs/deploy.md

 $ make build
 ```

-Run that locally to check the app builds correctly.
-That is also in the CI/CD flow, covered below.
+That is useful to run locally to check the app builds correctly.

 ## CI/CD